-That's not to say it isn't a great phone, but it's not quite the knockout hit it could have been and there are a number of areas where there's room for improvement.
+That's not to say it isn't a great phone, but it's not quite the knockout hit it could have been, and there are a number of areas where there's room for improvement.

-- Read our in-depth HTC 10 review
+- Read the review: HTC 10

 Cut to the chase